wp-plugins/multicolumn-category-widget/readme.txt

 2. Example for the use in the frontend

 == Changelog ==

+= 1.0.11 =
+* Updated compatibility information for WordPress 4.1.1

 = 1.0.10 =
 * Proper use of version parameter for frontend styles (plugin version and not WordPress version)